 Introduction, Ibrahim Natil 1.
 Introducing barriers to youth civic engagement and local peacebuilding, Ibrahim Natil 2.
 Youth Engagement in Local peacebuilding in the Gaza Strip, Ola Alkahlout 4.
 Covid-19, Youth, And the Engineered Social Movements in Iran, Mohsen Moheimany, Nader Ganji and Morvarid Salehi 5.
 Youth virtual activism in Morocco: The case fact-checkers, Mohammed Yachoulti, Hamza Baila 6.
 Challenges to youth civic engagement and community development in Syria, Alaa Hadid 7.
 Young people "Child soldiers" in the post-conflict: peacebuilding challenges, Yousra Hasona 8.
 Young Women's involvement in the Yemeni Conflict– New Roles, Belal Abdo, Abdulrahman Abohajeb, Ala Mohsen 9.
 Yemeni Youth: from uprising to fragile political transition, Elham Raweh 10.
 Youth in post-conflict reconstruction: The Gaza Strip Case, Wadee Alarabeed Conclusion: Implications and Future Direction, Ibrahim Natil

 Ibrahim Natil is a Research Fellow at Institute of International Conflict Resolution and Re-construction (IICRR) and teaches at Dublin City University, Ireland.
-He is the Co-cove nor of NGOs in Development Study Group, DSA-UK, and winner of Robert Chamber Best Overall Paper, selected by DSA Ireland (2017).
-He is the founder of Society Voice Foundation for Community Work.
+He is the Co-convenor of NGOs in Development Study Group, DSA-UK, and winner of the Robert Chamber Best Overall Paper, selected by DSA Ireland (2017).
+He is the founder of the Society Voice Foundation for Community Work.